nhdang103/HDNotificationView/README.md

 ```

 **Manual**
-- Add thress files below to your project:
+- Add there files below to your project:
    - **HDNotificationView.swift**
    - **HDNotificationData.swift**
    - **HDNotificationAppearance.swift**